noClaps/project-euler/notes.md

 ## Problem 24

 This was also a really difficult problem.
 I solved it by generating a bunch of random numbers that had all of the digits from 0 to 9, and putting them in a `Set`.
 This would prevent duplicates from forming.
 I then sorted the set and returned the millionth index.
 I don't really see how there's a way to do it other than pure brute force like I've done here.
 Although I bet someone smarter than me has probably figured it out already.

+Well, I was right.
+Someone smarter than me came up with a much better solution.
+I'll just quote them:

+> It uses the fact that permutations are lexicographically ordered.
+We have 9! of them starting with 0, then 9! of them starting with 1, and so on.
+Given that you can fit 9! about 2.8 times in 1,000,000 the first digit is a 2 and you're left with 9 more digits and you're looking for the 1,000,000 - 2*9!=274,240th permutation among them.
+Rinse and repeat.

+Thanks kazi123_ on the Project Euler forum!